zitadel/zitadel/README.md

 You can run **ZITADEL** in combination with [**ORBOS**](https://github.com/caos/orbos/) for easy and scalable operation on
 * **[GCEProvider](https://cloud.google.com/compute)**
 * **[StaticProvider](https://github.com/caos/orbos/blob/master/docs/orbiter/static.md)**
-* CNCF conform Kubernetes
+* Any CNCF conform Kubernetes

 > Stay tuned, we will soon publish a more detailed guide on how you can deploy a **hyperconverged** system on your own.

 ### Let us run ZITADEL for you

-If shared-cloud and running **ZITADEL** on your own does not work for you, we are happy to run a private instance of **ZITADEL** for you or provide you with Support Services.
+If  our cloud service or running **ZITADEL** on your own infrastructure does not work for you, we are happy to run a private instance of **ZITADEL** for you or provide you with our support services.
 [Get in touch!](https://zitadel.ch/contact/)

 ## Help and Documentation